dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 The clearest example are 1, I, l, 0 and O.

-If this document has been rendered in a way that you can't differentiate between the above charactesrs please get an updates version or go to the course's website to get a different or updated version:
+If this document has been rendered in a way that you can't differentiate between the above characters please get an updates version or go to the course's website to get it in a different format:

 https://github.com/dpoves/Linux-CLI-intro